Carlyle posts better-than-expected quarterly earnings

 1 Min Read

-NEW YORK (Reuters) - Private equity firm Carlyle Group LP (CG.O) posted better-than-expected second-quarter earnings on Wednesday, mirroring the performance of some of its peers as rising stock markets and a resilient world economy lifted investment returns.
+NEW YORK, Aug 2 (Reuters) - Private equity firm Carlyle Group LP posted better-than-expected second-quarter earnings on Wednesday, mirroring the performance of some of its peers as rising stock markets and a resilient world economy lifted investment returns.

 Carlyle earned an economic net income (ENI) of $274.8 million after taxes, more than twice what it earned a year earlier.
 That translated into $0.81 of ENI per share after taxes, well above analyst forecasts for 41 cents per share, Thomson Reuters I/B/E/S showed.